 Now, if you’re new to yoga, the sooner you start practicing prenatal yoga the better.

-Prenatal yoga classes tend to be low-impact and slower paced than gentle yoga classes, perfect for a new yogi.
+These particular classes tend to be low-impact and slower paced than gentle yoga classes, perfect for a new yogi.

 Various scientific research shows that yoga is safe, and is beneficial for both pregnant women and their babies.

 Here are 5 major benefits expecting moms can gain from prenatal yoga.